ytsaurus/ytsaurus/contrib/python/cloudpickle/py3/README.md

   or alternatively for a specific environment:

-      tox -e py37
+      tox -e py312

-- With `py.test` to only run the tests for your current version of
+- With `pytest` to only run the tests for your current version of
   Python:

       pip install -r dev-requirements.txt
-      PYTHONPATH='.:tests' py.test
+      PYTHONPATH='.:tests' pytest

 History
 -------